harshil-mistry/language-translator/README.md

 ## 📌 Notes

-- This is not mmy best project in anny way.
+- This is not my best project in any way.
-- This was just made during my diploma when I had 0 knowledge.
+- This was just made during my diploma when I had 0 knowledge about Web Dev.